OpenIPC/builder/README.md

 ### Specialized features

-- tweaker for automatically configuring devices according to profile
+- Tweaker for automatically configuring devices according to profile.
-- specialized storage location for customized firmware for well-known devices
+- Specialized storage location for customized firmware for well-known devices.